Yoichi Chikahara

 Contact

-Please feel free to ask any questions or inquiries.
-We welcome research collaboration proposals, invitations for talks, and other inquiries related to our reserach activities.
+Please feel free to contact us with any questions or inquiries.
+We welcome proposals for research collaborations, invitations to give talks, and other inquiries related to our research activities.

 Location: